hacdias/fintracts/SPECIFICATION.md

   for EUR 9,800.00.
 The aforementioned bond reaches maturity on the 1st of October 2025.

-  The bond has coupons with an interest rate of 1.2% paid on the following
+  The bond pays coupons with an interest rate of 1.2% paid on the following
   dates: 1st of October 2021, 1st of October 2022, 1st of October 2023, 1st
   of October 2024 and 1st of October 2025.